This Article Is About Recorded Date In Foreclosure Versus Surrender Date Of Home

 - I would notify and threaten the mortgage lender that you are planning on selling the foreclosed home since it is under your name and list the property

 Legally, you can sell the home and keep all the proceeds of the sale of the home since the deed is still in your name and the bank refused to transfer it to their name.
+However, this is normally not possible because the lender still has a first lien on the property.

 Update To This Mortgage Blog Article